OCR-D/ocr-d.github.io/projects.md

 bear a new challenge for persistent identification and long-term preservation.
-This problem contains aspects related to research data management and also requires the consideration of methods and strategies for dealing with research data.The above requirements must be conceptually prepared, integrated into an extended context, and implemented as a technical solution in order to meet the requirements of the data holders as well as the users.
+This problem contains aspects related to research data management and also requires the consideration of methods and strategies for dealing with research data.
+The above requirements must be conceptually prepared, integrated into an extended context, and implemented as a technical solution in order to meet the requirements of the data holders as well as the users.
 Based on this initial situation, this project defines the necessary steps for the realization of a